 Since January, Louisville DSA members have knocked on thousands of doors, made thousands of phone calls, and put in countless hours of volunteering to elect two comrades to the Louisville Metro Council.
 The chapter now faces the ultimate test for their efforts: the Kentucky Democratic Primary on June 23.
 The election will determine how well the chapter currently develops its members to run for office and serves as an organizational anchor for successful electoral campaigns.

 Both campaigns are considered strong contenders with a realistic shot of sweeping their races.
 However, one final volunteer push is needed to get Robert LeVertis Bell and Ryan Fenwick elected to the Metro Council.
-DSA members from all across the United States can should volunteer to make phone calls.
-By standing together in solidarity across all the disparate fights we face, the socialist movement can win major victories for working class power and begin building that brighter day we all know is to come.
+DSA members from all across the United States can and should volunteer to make phone calls.
+By standing together in solidarity across all the disparate fights we face, the socialist movement can win major victories for working-class power and begin building that brighter day we all know is to come.